We’ve always rented our homes.

 As a military family, we PCS or move residences every 2-4 years.
 Purchasing a home just doesn’t make financial sense to us.

 My active duty Air Force husband receives a housing allowance that differs everywhere we go based on cost of living and various military installations.
-It’s supposed to cover about 80% of housing expenses, but it often doesn’t even cover 125%.
+It’s supposed to cover about 80% of housing expenses, but it often doesn’t even cover that much.

 What Do We Consider Before Renting a Home?

 We’ve often rented sight unseen – and I don’t really recommend that, but it’s stressful enough moving across the country or around the world.

 We use online sites that specialize in finding military housing like Military By Owner.
 We’ve found some great deals.
 And homeowners who use these sites know military families.

 We try to find a house to suit us that is less than our allowance.
 We don’t want to be house-poor.
 It’s really hard to find what we want since we have a rather large family and we’re at home a lot more than other families.

 We pray about what we want and need.
 After so many years of renting, we have a few items we really don’t want to budge on in a house.
 It’s amazing to see those prayers get answered in amazing ways.

 Some families are concerned about school districts.
 We homeschool, so that’s not a worry for us.

 I usually join a social media group for military families, homeschoolers, or a city-based group to get info on the area.
 These are great places to ask questions.